-Off-balance sheet exposures CCF (other than default risk exposures) in the banking book Corporate/Sovereign/Bank exposures Retail exposures FIRB approach AIRB approach Retail IRB approach 10.
+Off-balance sheet exposures CCF (other than default risk exposures) in the banking book Corporate/Sovereign/Bank exposures Retail exposures FIRB approach AIRB approach Retail IRB approach underwriting facilities estimate estimate 9.
+Commitments that are unconditionally cancellable without prior notice (i.e. off-balance sheet exposures that do not fall within any of items 1 to 8 and arise from commitments which may be cancelled at any time unconditionally by an AI or which provide for automatic cancellation due to a deterioration in the creditworthiness of the person to whom the commitment has been made 46); 0% Own estimate Own estimate 10.
 Other commitments (a) Subject to paragraph (b), commitments which do not fall within item 9; and 75% Own estimate Own estimate (b) the drawdown of which will give rise to an off-balance sheet exposure falling within any of items 1 to 8 or item 11.
 The lower of 75% or the CCF applicable to the off-balance sheet exposure arising from the drawdown of the commitment concerned Own estimate Own estimate 11.
-Others A CCF specified by the MA This item includes any off-balance sheet exposure not classified as the above items.
+Others A CCF s specified by th e MA This item includes any off-balance sheet exposure not classified as the above items. or 100%